Bonfanti88/MCMCI/readme.txt

 T0_+_ERROR_(BJD)
 	'y' is the default choice if a lightcurve is available PERIOD_+_ERROR_(day)
+	'y' is the default choice if more than one transit is available, otherwise set it to 'n' with the nominal value found in the literature, as there's no way to constrain it
-	'y' is the default choice if a lightcurve is available 'j' the stepping probability is weighted by the factor P(link-1)/P(link) EXCENTRICITY_+_ERROR
+	'j' the stepping probability is weighted by the factor P(link-1)/P(link) EXCENTRICITY_+_ERROR
 	0. 0. 'n' is the deafault choice if only transit LCs are available.
 If